fahad-ansar/Shors-Algorithm-with-QPL/README.md

-# Shor's Algorithm using Quantum Lang
+# Shor's Algorithm using Quantum Programming Lang
 Shor's algorithm quantum behaviour realized using Classical computing It was project under Prof. Michael Winter.
 Designed and created a quantum language compiler [in classical computer] named 'Quantum Programming Lang.' on top of Java